tazamohd/SALIS-GMS/replit.md

 **Frontend**: React 18 with Vite, `wouter` for routing, `TanStack Query` for state management, and `shadcn/ui` (Radix UI) for components, adhering to the Figma design.
 **Backend**: Express server written in TypeScript.
-**Authentication**: Custom email/password authentication with role-based access control.
+**Authentication**: Custom email/password authentication with comprehensive role-based access control (RBAC).
 **Database**: PostgreSQL with Drizzle ORM, comprising **141+ comprehensive modules with 290+ tables**.
+**RBAC System**: 24 professional roles, 70 staff users across departments, granular permissions for 141+ resources.
 **Real-Time Features**: WebSocket server (`/ws/chat`) for in-app chat support, live notifications, and call center real-time updates with session-based authentication.

 **UI/UX Decisions**: The design preserves the Figma aesthetic, ensures responsiveness, and uses a consistent component-based approach with a monochrome design system based on the SALIS AUTO brand.
 It supports PWA, mobile-responsive navigation, and WCAG 2.1 AA accessibility features, including an offline mode.
 A pure grayscale design is enforced with distinct light and dark modes.